MicroEJ/VEEPortQualificationTools/tests/README.rst

    serial.serialutil.SerialException: could not open port 'COM7': FileNotFoundError(2, 'The system cannot find the file specified.', None, 2)

-No loaded Platform
+No loaded VEE Port
 ~~~~~~~~~~~~~~~~~~

 .. code-block::

-   No loaded Platform.
+   No loaded VEE Port.
-   Possible options to load a platform are:
+   Possible options to load a VEE Port are:
-   - (1) Set the property `platform-loader.target.platform.file` to a Platform file absolute path.
+   - (1) Set the property `platform-loader.target.platform.file` to a VEE Port file absolute path.
-   - (2) Set the property `platform-loader.target.platform.dir` to a Platform directory absolute path.
+   - (2) Set the property `platform-loader.target.platform.dir` to a VEE Port directory absolute path.
    - (3) Declare a dependency in `module.ivy`.
-   - (4) Copy/Paste a Platform file into the folder defined by the property `platform-loader.target.platform.dropins` (by default its value is `dropins`).
+   - (4) Copy/Paste a VEE Port file into the folder defined by the property `platform-loader.target.platform.dropins` (by default its value is `dropins`).
-   A Platform declared using (1) or (2) is loaded prior to (3) or (4).
+   A VEE Port declared using (1) or (2) is loaded prior to (3) or (4).

 Ensure the property ``target.platform.dir`` is set in
-``config.properties`` and points to the Platform ``source`` folder.
+``config.properties`` and points to the VEE Port ``source`` folder.

 Could not connect to localhost:5555
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~